310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% bubble Hokuto %}
 No, it's alright.
 It's customary for us and our opponents to play by the same rules.
 And no matter what the premise, or who we’re up against, we will always come out victorious.

-Not only that—we're capable of firing up our own radiance.
+Not only that — we're capable of firing up our own radiance.
 That is “Trickstar.”
 {% endbubble %}

 {% bubble Shinobu %}
 Sooo cool! ♪ This is why I really respect all of you!
 I am truly grateful for all that you have done for us this event!

-Please watch us, as we take in your guidance—your radiance—and shine brilliantly!
+Please watch us, as we take in your guidance — your radiance — and shine brilliantly!
 We will make sure you do not regret accompanying us for all those days!
 {% endbubble %}

 {% bubble Subaru %}